isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * Once the Notification for Relief has been served on the landlord, he/she cannot take the above actions in (b).

+**d.
+What kind of obligations does the Act cover?
+Is it only limited to the payment of rent?**
+* No, the Act covers all contractual obligations which a party is unable to perform due to COVID-19.
+These may include the payment of rent or the obligation to reinstate the property by a certain time by the tenant.
+It may also include obligations by the landlord such as the obligation to deliver vacant possession by a stipulated time

 #### Specific FAQs ####

-**d.
+**e.
 My business suffered a drop in revenue due to COVID-19.
 Under the Act, must I still continue paying rent?**
 * Rent continues to be payable.
 However, the Act prevents the landlord from terminating the tenancy, evicting the tenant, or commencing or continuing legal action during the relief period (i.e. up to 19 October 2020).
 This gives the landlord and tenant time to negotiate a mutually acceptable way to deal with the arrears.

 * The relief applies only to tenants who can demonstrate that they are **unable to pay** rent due to COVID-19.
 It does not allow tenants who are able to pay to avoid paying rent.
 Tenants who have the ability to pay (even if they suffered a drop in revenue) must continue to pay their rent.

-**e.
+**f.
 I was unable to pay rent that was due before 1 February 2020.
 Does the Act apply to arrears from before 1 February 2020?**
 * No, the Act applies only to the inability to pay rent due to COVID-19 from 1 February 2020 onwards.
 Your landlord is entitled to enforce any contractual rights they have unpaid rent due before 1 February 2020.

-**f.
+**g.
 I was unable to pay rent due to COVID-19.
 Should I issue a Notification for Relief or apply for an Assessor's determination under the Act?**
 * If you have been affected by COVID-19, and are unable to perform your contractual obligations, we would encourage you to work together with your landlord to reach a mutually acceptable solution.
 A long-term solution will give all parties a better chance to recover from the impact of COVID-19.
 Such mutually acceptable solutions can include temporary rent reduction, partial payments, or setting off arrears against the security deposit.

 * For both parties, a settlement is preferable to being mired in costly and lengthy legal proceedings.